cashubtc/nuts/CTF-split-merge.md

 ## Coverage From Keyset Metadata

 A map key is untrusted text and MUST NOT be used to compute coverage.
-For every non-`"*"` entry, `Bob` MUST resolve each `Proof`/`BlindedMessage` keyset `id` to its **stored keyset metadata** (error 12001 if unknown) and verify that the metadata matches this `condition_id`, `parent_collection_id`, unit, and a canonical outcome collection.
+For every non-`"*"` entry, `Bob` MUST resolve each `Proof`/`BlindedMessage` keyset `id` to its **stored keyset metadata** (error 12001 if unknown) and verify that the metadata matches this `condition_id`, unit, and a canonical outcome collection.
 The request map key MUST equal that canonical collection (error 13041 otherwise). `cover()` is derived from the metadata, never from the request string.
-Every `"*"` proof/message MUST use the collateral keyset defined above (error 13017 if a regular/conditional keyset is placed under the wrong key).
+Every `"*"` proof/message MUST use the regular collateral keyset defined above (error 13017 if a regular/conditional keyset is placed under the wrong key).

 ## Canonical Collection Encoding